Caparino/the_soycial_network/README.md

 # the soycial network

-A command-line tool that creates memes from LinkedIn posts by first anonymizing them and then overlaying the famous soyjaks pointing meme.
+A command-line tool that creates memes from LinkedIn posts by anonymizing them and overlaying the famous *two soyjaks pointing* meme on top.

 ## How It Works
 1. Uses Playwright to capture a screenshot of the LinkedIn embed